-When you receive Emergency Services from Non-Participating Providers, Post Stabilization Care may qualify as Emergency Services pursuant to federal law.
-We will not require prior authorization for such Post-Stabilization Care when your attending Non-Participating Provider determines that, after you are Stabilized, and taking into account your medical or behavioral health condition, you are not able to travel to an available Participating Provider located within a reasonable travel distance, using non-medical transportation or non-emergency transportation.
+When you receive Emergency Services from Out-of-Network Providers, Post Stabilization Care may qualify as Emergency Services pursuant to federal law.
+We will not require prior authorization for such Post-Stabilization Care when your attending Out-of-Network Provider determines that, after you are Stabilized, and taking into account your medical or behavioral health condition, you are not able to travel to an available In-Network Provider located within a reasonable travel distance, using non-medical transportation or non-emergency medical transportation.